-Stage Problem Mitigation measures Responsible organizations Monitoring activities Cost, thousand \$ Responsible bodies for monitoring the implementation of the work (in order of participation) water and sewer pipes and flooding of adjacent lands construction work supervision agency , local bodies of SES and nature protection authorities building overhaul, dismantling of equipment, from excavation work during building - Dust suppression during the construction period - Washing of roads, construction sites and appropriate cover for transport of waste - When asbestos is detected, personnel must wear protective masks and use all ACM Contractor Periodically, during construction work Dust measurement s once per quarter for 1 year (unscheduled inspections) Included in EPC costs EPC Contractor 2,0\$ RPIU, PIU, local construction supervision agency, local bodies of SES and nature protection authorities from exhaust fumes from running - The use of construction vehicles and vehicles that meet national or international standards; - Prohibition of parking of vehicles with a running engine; - Avoidance of excessive numbers of vehicles on the premises and smoke emitting vehicles.
-EPC Contractor Traffic inspection Routine monitoring during construction works Measurements of soot, carbon monoxide once per quarter for 1 year (unscheduled inspections) , , RPIU, PIU, local construction supervision agency, local bodies of SES and nature protection authorities
+Stage Problem Mitigation measures Responsible organizations Responsible bodies for monitoring the implementation of the work (in order of participation) 2.4.
+Breakthrough of water and sewer pipes and flooding of adjacent lands Urgent work on pipeline rehabilitation and land remediation.
+EPC Contractor Periodically, during construction work Included in EPC costs RPIU, PIU, local construction supervision agency, local bodies of SES and nature protection authorities 3.
+Atmospheric air 3.1 Dust from building overhaul, dismantling of equipment, from excavation work during building construction and transportation - Dust suppression during the construction period - Washing of roads, construction sites and appropriate cover for transport of waste - When asbestos is detected, personnel must wear protective masks and use all ACM regulations; - Watering of structures to be dismantled during the dismantling process - Demolition work must stop if wind speed exceeds 20 km/h - Do not burn debris and other materials - Cover the loose material body with a tarpaulin during transportation.
+Contractor Periodically, during construction work Dust measurements once per quarter for 1 year (unscheduled inspections) 5,0\$ RPIU, PIU, local construction supervision agency, local bodies of SES and nature protection authorities

+Stage Problem Mitigation measures Responsible organizations Responsible bodies for monitoring the implementation of the work (in order of participation) 3.2.Pollution from Routine monitoring Included in EPC RPIU, PIU, local exhaust fumes from vehicles and vehicles that meet Traffic during construction costs construction running machinery and national or international inspection works supervision agency, vehicles standards; Measurements of EPC Contractor local bodies of SES - Prohibition of parking of soot, carbon 6,0\$ and nature protection vehicles with a running engine; monoxide once per authorities - Avoidance of excessive quarter for 1 year numbers of vehicles on the (unscheduled premises and smoke emitting inspections) vehicles.